Kotlin/KEEP/proposals/local-lambda-parameters.md

 ## Design of local

-### Deconstructing: Lifetime and Invocation Count
+### Deconstructing: Locality and Invocation Count

 Today, `callsInPlace` describes two different things, which is better to separate:

-* **Lifetime**: the lambda is executed only within the caller's execution.
+* **Locality**: the lambda is executed only within the caller's execution.
 * **Invocation count**: how many times the lambda is called.

 And, to address the main problem — that such contracts cannot be specified for functions without a body — we propose a new parameter modifier: `local`.
 This also makes the syntax simpler, because the parameter name no longer needs to be repeated inside a contract block.

-`local` definition: an entity marked as `local` cannot 'escape', which means it cannot:
+In general, an entity marked as `local` cannot escape.

+In this proposal, `local` is introduced only for function-type parameters.
+For such parameters, “cannot escape” means that the parameter cannot:

 * Be stored in a value without a local guarantee.
 * Be passed to another function that expects a non-local argument.